benjaminion/upgrading-ethereum-book/src/book.md

 My expected number of proposals per epoch when acting honestly is simple to compute,

 $$
-E = \sum_{i=1}^{32} i q_i = 32 r
+E = \sum_{n=1}^{32} n q_n = 32 r
 $$

 Now I will try to bias the RANDAO to give myself more proposals whenever I have the last slot of an epoch, which will happen with probability $r$.
 Doing this, my expected number of proposals in the next epoch is as follows.
-The prime is to show that I am trying to maximise my advantage (cheat), and the subscript to show that we are looking one epoch ahead.
+The prime is to show that I am trying to maximise my advantage (cheat), and the subscript is to show that we are looking one epoch ahead.

 $$
-E'_1 = \sum_{i=1}^{32} i ((1 - r) q_i + r p_i)
+E'_1 = \sum_{n=1}^{32} n ((1 - r) q_n + r p_n)
 $$

-Unpacking this, the first term in the addition is the probability, $1 - r$, that I did not have the last slot in the previous epoch (so I cannot do any biasing) combined with the usual probability $q_j$ of having $j$ proposals in an epoch.
+Unpacking this, the first term in the addition is the probability, $1 - r$, that I did not have the last slot in the previous epoch (so I cannot do any biasing) combined with the usual probability $q_n$ of having $n$ proposals in an epoch.

-The second term is the probability, $r$, that I _did_ have the last slot in the previous epoch combined with the probability $p_j$ that I can gain either $j$ proposals by proposing my block, or $j + 1$ proposals by withholding my block.
-We need the plus one to make up for the block I would be withholding at the end of the previous epoch in order to gain this outcome.
+The second term is the probability, $r$, that I _did_ have the last slot in the previous epoch combined with the probability $p_n$ that I get either $n$ proposals by proposing my block, or $n + 1$ proposals by withholding my block.
+We need the plus one to make up for the block I would be withholding at the end of the previous epoch in order to get this outcome.

 $$
 p_j =